yuliia-kuprii/headfirstgroup-assignment/README.md

 - Place order
 - Validate order success

-### Notes
+### TODO:
-These are future improvements that were not included into results of this assignment:
+Here are some test improvements that I didn't include in this assignment, but are good to have:
-- After all tests run remove user's address and payment method via API call.
+- Remove user's address and payment method via API call after tests run.
-- Create solution to avoid hard code for Total price.
-- Docker setup
--
+- Calculate total price of all items in the basket (now it is hardcoded).
+- Update Dockerfile to run tests that I just wrote.

 Please follow the instruction below to run the tests locally.

-## Instruction to run tests
+## How to Run Tests

 #### Step 1
 Clone repository: